Movilizer/movilizer-spring-connector/spec/current/define-app-model/config-model-requirements.md

 Story: Config requirements - easy to use
 ========================================
-The configuration of an app can be done via .properties file, .yml file or java class.
+The configuration of an app can be done via .properties file or .yml file.

 Acceptance
 ----------
 - Can be configured with .properties file.
 - Can be configured with .yml file.
-- Can be configured with java class.
 - Documentation for config with .properties file.
 - Documentation for config with .yml file.
-- Documentation for config java class.

 Story: Config requirements - accessibility